locagent/i18n/index.md

 ### 6. Missing Translation Keys
 - Scan for missing translation keys in resource files and suggest adding them to the appropriate locale files.

----

-*This guide is open source and free for personal, educational, and commercial use under the MIT License.
-[View and contribute on GitHub](https://github.com/locagent/i18n-best-practices/blob/main/index.md).*